-16. So long as Point de Galle continues to be the Port in the island of Ceylon to Substitution of Co-and from which the Mails are conveyed under the Contract between the Imperial Govern-lombo for Point de ment and the Company, the Company's steamers employed under this present Agreement shall run to and from Point de Galle, but as soon as Colombo shall have been substituted for Point de Galle as the Port of Call under the Imperial Contract, the Company's steamers employed under this Agreement shall run to and from Colombo, instead of Point de Galle.
+16. So long as Point de Galle continues to be the Port in the island of Ceylon to Substitution of Co-and from which the Mails are conveyed under the Contract between the Imperial Government and the Company, the Company's steamers employed under this present Agreement shall run to and from Point de Galle, but as soon as Colombo shall have been substituted for Point de Galle as the Port of Call under the Imperial Contract, the Company's steamers employed under this Agreement shall run to and from Colombo, instead of Point de Galle.